Jacob Jizchak Biderman

-Jacob Jizchak Biderman (born 1957 in Jerusalem) is an Israeli rabbi, the chief Chabad emissary in Vienna, Austria, since 1981, a member of the European Jewish Rabbinical Council, and a lecturer in Jewish philosophy.
+Jacob Isaac Biderman (יעקב יצחק בידרמן; born 1957 in Jerusalem) is an Israeli rabbi, the chief Chabad emissary in Vienna, Austria, since 1981, a member of the European Jewish Rabbinical Council, and a lecturer in Jewish philosophy.
 He founded numerous Jewish educational and communal institutions, synagogues and community centers, including the Lauder Business School, a private university in Vienna, where he serves as vice president.

 Life

 Early life and education

 Biderman was born in Jerusalem to Rabbi David Zvi Israel, son of the Lelover Rebbe Moshe Mordechai Biderman, and Esther Chana, daughter of philanthropist Abraham Pershan of Toronto.
 He attended the Moriah elementary school in Tel Aviv and later studied at the Chabad high school in Montreal (until 1974).

 From 1975 to 1978 he studied at the Tomchei Tmimim yeshiva in Brunoy, France, and at the Chabad center in New York City, where he received his rabbinical ordination.
 He also received ordination from the Union of Orthodox Rabbis of the United States and Canada under the leadership of Moshe Feinstein.
 In 1979 he was part of the founding group of the Or Elchonon – Chabad yeshiva in Los Angeles.